becarpenter/animaIPJ/IPJautonomic.md

-\[C\] Register the certificate of the registrar with the Manufacturer Authorized Signing Authority (MASA) services of the vendors whose routers and switches are being used in the new network (we will see below what that does).
+\[C\] Register the certificate of the registrar with the Manufacturer Authorized Signing Authority (MASA) services of the vendors whose routers and switches are being used in the new network (we will soon see what that does).

 ![](media/image2.png){width="6.925in" height="3.9034722222222222in"}